-As of May 2017, Elderlife Financial is the only organization offering a loan product that is specifically designed as a Senior Care Bridge Loan.
+As of June 2018, Elderlife Financial is the only organization offering a loan product that is specifically designed as a Senior Living Bridge Loan.
 The “Elderlife Bridge Loan” was created to help seniors and their families with the cost of assisted living, home care or skilled nursing on a short-term basis, typically for periods ranging up to 12 months, but sometimes longer.

 With a bridge loan, funds are sent directly to care providers such as assisted living communities or home care agencies.
 In addition to convenience, this also helps protect the senior from a misuse of funds.
 Some cash can also be provided directly to the family to help pay for relocation, incidental and unexpected costs.
-The loan is unsecured, and the interest rate is tied to the prime rate.
+The loan is structured as a line of credit, and the interest rate is variable and tied to the prime rate.

 Elderlife's loan product is designed to serve as a bridge until more permanent financial resources can be arranged.
 Follows are several examples of situations in which using an eldercare loan product makes economic sense.

-The largest drawback of this option is the interest rate of the loan which may be considered, by some, to be high.
-However, interested individuals must consider this to be a relative statement.
-The interest rate when compared to a home equity loan might be high but when compared to a credit card or personal loan, it is very reasonable.
-Loans can be re-paid at any time without penalty.
+The largest drawback of this option is the interest rate of the loan.
+By some, it may be considered to be high.
+However, this is a relative statement.
+When compared to a home equity loan, the interest rate might be high, but when compared to a credit card or personal loan, it is very reasonable.
+Loans can be repaid at any time without penalty.
 Furthermore, some assisted living communities will pay the interest on the loan as an incentive for the senior moving into their community.
 Essentially, this allows families to borrow money at no cost.

 A final benefit of a bridge loan is that it can eliminate complexity when applying for VA pensions or Medicaid.
 This is especially relevant if the alternative to a bridge loan is a family loan.
 VA pensions and Medicaid consider the applicant's income and past asset transfers as eligibility factors.
-If not very carefully structured and documented, money accepted from family members to pay for care can be counted as income which can hurt a VA application or result in a Medicaid denial.
-Monies re-paid to family members can be considered an illegal asset transfer by Medicaid.
-The federal government and the Department of Veterans Affairs recognize Elderlife's financial product as a loan and this can, relative to a family loan, reduce complexity in the application process.
+If not very carefully structured and documented, money accepted from family members to pay for care can be counted as income.
+This can hurt a VA application or result in a Medicaid denial.
+Monies repaid to family members can be considered an illegal asset transfer by Medicaid.
+The federal government and the Department of Veterans Affairs recognize Elderlife's financial product as a loan.
+Relative to a family loan, this can reduce complexity in the application process.
 If one is considering a VA pension or Medicaid in the future, it is strongly recommended they consult with a planning expert.

-Alternative Funding Source - As these loans are unsecured and intended as a short-term solution, the lender will want to know what other source of funding will be becoming available.
-Most commonly this will be a lump sum from the sale of a home or from retroactive veteran’s pension benefits.
+Alternative Funding Source - As the bridge loan is intended as a short-term solution, the lender will want to know what other source of funding will become available.
+Most commonly, this will be a lump sum from the sale of a home, or a lump-sum retroactive payback from veteran’s pension benefits.

-Factors NOT Considered - There are several factors worth mentioning, in that they do not impact eligibility for senior care bridge loans.
+Factors NOT Considered - Several other factors are worth mentioning, in that they do not impact eligibility for senior care bridge loans.
 Since the loan is typically given to the family, and not the individual in need of care, age is not a factor in eligibility.
 Furthermore, the health condition of the applicant is not relevant to the approval process.
 Also, marital status does not impact eligibility.
 Veteran status is only relevant to loan eligibility if the individual in need of care is waiting for approval of veterans’ benefits.